-In our opinion, the financial statements of the group are preregulations and present fairly, in all material respects, the fi Scafood ASA as at 31 December 2013, and its financial perfeended in accordance with International Financial Reporting
+In our opinion, the financial statements of the group are prepared in accordance with the law and regulations and present fairly, in all material respects, the financial position of the group Austevoll Seafood ASA as at 31 December 2013, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU.

-Report on Other Legal and Regulatory Requirement
+Report on Other Legal and Regulatory Requirements

-Opinion on the Board of Directors' report and the statemen Corporate Social Responsibility
+Opinion on the Board of Directors' report and the statements on Corporate Governance and Corporate Social Responsibility

-Based on our audit of the financial statements as described information presented in the Board of Directors report and Governance and Corporate Social Responsibility concerning concern assumption is consistent with the financial statemer regulations.
+Based on our audit of the financial statements as described above, it is our opinion that the information presented in the Board of Directors report and in the statements on Corporate Governance and Corporate Social Responsibility concerning the financial statements and the going concern assumption is consistent with the financial statements and complies with the law and regulations.

-Openion on Registration and Documuntation
+Opinion on Registration and Documentation

-Based on our audit of the financial statements as described considered necessary in accordance with the International 5 3000 "Assurance Engagements Other than Audits or Review our opinion that management has fulfilled its duty to produ and documentation of the company's accounting informatio bookkeeping standards and practices generally accepted in 1
+Based on our audit of the financial statements as described above, and control procedures we have considered necessary in accordance with the International Standard on Assurance Engagements ISAE 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information", it is our opinion that management has fulfilled its duty to produce a proper and clearly set out registration and documentation of the company's accounting information in accordance with the law and bookkeeping standards and practices generally accepted in Norway.

-Bergen, 3 April 2014 PricewaterbouseCoopers AS
+Bergen, 3 April 2014 PricewaterhouseCoopers AS

-Sturle Dosen State Authorized Public Accountant (Norway)
+Sturle Døsen State Authorised Public Accountant (Norway)

-Note: This translation from Norwegian has been prepared for
+Note: This translation from Norwegian has been prepared for information purposes only.